dzackgarza/Notes/Talks/HomotopyTalk.md

 > Note that this is a strictly weaker notion than homotopy equivalence -- we don't require an explicit inverse.

+> Note that a weak homotopy equivalence also induces isomorphisms on all homology and cohomology.

 # Theorems

 **Theorem (Whitehead):**

 **Theorem (Cellular Approximation):**
+Any map $f: X \to Y$ is homotopic to a cellular map.

+**Theorem (CW Approximation)**:
+For

 **Theorem (Hurewicz):**